Flying with a Baby: Tips and Useful Gadgets

 One thing that was recommended by ALL parenting and travel blogs was a baby carrier.
 Everyone was saying to wear your baby through the airport and security.

-However, the more I flew the more I realized that I’m rarely offered help during security even when flying alone with a baby, so solo traveling moms and dads – brace yourself!
+However, the more I flew the more I realized that I’m rarely offered help during security, even when flying alone with a baby, so a carrier was more of a hassle than help to me.

 While I think it’s useful – it’s just not for me personally unless we go for a hike and then our baby carrier works fine.
 For city trips, I always take a stroller, especially in warm destinations.